samoyed-health-foundation/website/site/content/diseases/microphthalmia.md

 It is visible to the naked eye.
 The third eyelid (the white bit in the corner) often looks larger than normal.
-Examination by a veterinary ophthalmologist, who will also examine your dog\'s eyes thoroughly for other abnormalities, will give a definitive diagnosis.
+Examination by a veterinary ophthalmologist, who will also examine your dog's eyes thoroughly for other abnormalities, will give a definitive diagnosis.
 The examination is non-invasive, using light and magnifying lenses to examine and look inside the eye.